mattloose/RUscripts/README.md

 # RUscripts

-This readme file is also available at http://mattloose.github.io/RUscripts
+This readme file will shortly be deprecated.
+It exists here whilst we test the new docs available at: http://mattloose.github.io/RUscriptsdocs/

+Please use these.

 The scripts here are referenced by the paper available at http://biorxiv.org/content/early/2016/02/03/038760